GreyNoise-Intelligence/greynoise-siemplify/CONTRIBUTING.md

 to learn more.

 However, don't fret over this too much.
 You can also just accumulate commits without much thought for this rule.
 All commits in a PR can be squashed into a single commit upon merging.
-But it is still appreciated if the commit message doesn't need to be rewritten.
+It is still appreciated if the commit message doesn't need to be rewritten.

 Releases
 --------

 * Use tags for each Github release.
 * Avoid checking in large files into the repo.
-Instead attach files as artifacts to Github releases.
+Instead, attach files as artifacts to Github releases.